In the last decade, podcasts have exploded in worldwide popularity.

 Every writer looking to improve their knowledge of the English language should bookmark this podcast.
 With helpful and insightful tips on grammar and storytelling, Mignon Fogarty’s widely popular podcast is sure to help you improve your writing skills.

 Hosted by Kelton Reid, The Writer Files is a long-running podcast that delves deep into habits and habitats of famed writers.
 Reid interviews writers from a broad spectrum, giving each listener a chance to see into the mind of an accomplished wordsmith within their genre or interest.

 This National Public Radio (NPR) program discusses language examined through the lens of history, culture and family.
-The podcast is rich with detail and exciting storytelling, and typically runs for about an hour.
+The podcast is rich with detail and exciting storytelling and typically runs for about an hour.
 You’ll hear upbeat conversations about the language of current events, new words and slang, semantics and other topics that will make you go, “Hmm.”

-Writing Excuses is hosted by four writers who provide quick tips for writing techniques.
+Writing Excuses is hosted by a group of writers who provide quick tips for writing techniques.
 This fast-paced podcast runs about 15 minutes per episode, with the fun tagline “Fifteen minutes long, because you’re in a hurry, and we’re not that smart.”
 Previous seasons have covered genre and structure, and the most current season (13!) is all about character.